aws/aws-cli/awscli/examples/emr/create-cluster-examples.rst

       "KMSKeyId": "myKMSKeyId"
     }

-**22. To enable EMRFS client-side encryption with a custom encryption provider when creating an Amazon EMR cluster**
+**22. To enable Amazon S3 client-side encryption with a custom encryption provider in EMRFS when creating an Amazon EMR cluster**

 - Command::